-- you have some kind of heart or cardiovascular disease
+- Individuals with heart or cardiovascular disease

-- you have a kidney disease
+- Individuals with kidney disease

-- you are taking steroids
+- People taking steroids

-- you are undergoing treatment for cancer
+- Individuals undergoing treatment for cancer

 Some of the complications caused by influenza may include bacterial pneumonia, dehydration, and worsening of chronic medical conditions, such as congestive heart failure, asthma, or diabetes.
 Children may get sinus problems and ear infections.

 Seasonal patterns of influenza and upper airway infection were found to be linked to a higher incidence of narcolepsy, by researchers from Stanford University School of Medicine.
 Narcolepsy is a neurological disease characterized by excessive sleepiness and sleep attacks at inappropriate moments, such as during work.